 - To explore the situation in terms of ideas, concepts, suggestions and possibilities.

 - To consider further options or alternatives.
 The green hat seeks to broaden the range of options before pursuing any one of them in detail.
-Yellow and black hat thinking are used to assess alternatives.
+Yellow and black hat thinking is used to assess alternatives.

 - To come up with some new ideas.
 Lateral thinking techniques can be used deliberately in order to generate some new ideas.